Aventus-Network-Services/aventus-dapp-proposals/README.md

 * For **coming in third place in the competition**, you will earn 40,000 AVT ($1,000 at the initial valuation).

+All participants will receive their rewards a maximum of 2 weeks after the end of the token sale (20 September 2017).

 ## How to Participate
 1. Create a Github account if you do not already have one at https://github.com.